lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Specifying behaviour in these cases is beyond the scope of this document, but should be considered by Implementers and potentially in additional standards.

 EDNOTE: Max is working on a CRL mechanism to accomplish this.

-## OR Modes

-TODO -- we'll need security consideration analysis of whatever OR modes we choose.

 ## KEM Combiner